asmecher/pkp-docs/dev/documentation/en/frontend-pages.md

 # Pages

 Every request to a [PageHandler](./architecture-handlers#page-handlers) returns the HTML code for a complete webpage.
-The `TemplateManager` is used to load and render a template.
+The `TemplateManager` (based on [Smarty](https://www.smarty.net/docs/en/api.functions.tpl)) is used to load and render a template.

 ```php
 class SettingsHandler extends Handler {